 List, which allows an object to have children with a new schema.
 There is no need to introduce any foreign keys.
 There is no object relational mismatch; you can describe just like how it is.

-Let’s move on to Realm, the mobile platform which we just introduced at the end of last year.
+Let’s move on to the Realm Platform which we just introduced at the end of last year.
 We extend the mobile database to the server side.
 This gives new deployment opportunities.

 So far, the mobile database has only been on iOS and Android in the respective native host languages, which are Java for Android and Objective-C and Swift for iOS development.
 However, we also support a cross-platform approach with technologies like React Native.